akamsteeg/AtleX.HaveIBeenPwned/readme.md

     // Get all breaches in the system with their details var breaches = await client.GetAllBreachesAsync();

+    // Get the latest breach in the system var latestBreach = await client.GetLatestBreachAsync();

     // Get the breaches for an account.
 This returns a collection of breaches with their
     // name.
 Use the response from GetAllBreachesAsync() to find the corresponding details
     // by name
     var breaches = await client.GetBreachesAsync("test@example.com"); // Requires an API key

+    // Get the breached users of a domain. var breachedUsers = await client.GetBreachedDomainUsersAsync("example.com"); // Requires an API key

     // Get breaches for an account, excluding unverified breaches var breaches = await client.GetBreachesAsync("test@example.com", BreachMode.ExcludeUnverified); // Requires an API key